 Tip: Your camera may have a black and white option as well, which can give you a good idea of what the photo will look like in black and white.
 If you are doing black and white flower photography and you want to understand the effect of light and the shape that is coming out, the black and white or monochrome option will help you better understand.

-Tip 4: Experiment With Exposure
+Tip 4: Experiment With Exposure to create impactful black and white photos

 With photography in general, you don’t want to stay on “normal” exposure forever; black and white portrait photography is a good area to experiment with exposure.
 Sometimes, over or underexposing, your photos can add some dramatic effects.
 This is especially important with black and white landscape photography.
 Whenever I find a shot I want to use for a black and white photo potentially, I always experiment with various levels of exposure and see which one turns out the best.
 Also, look at the exposure of natural lighting.
 Flat light, where there isn’t much exposure, can enhance your image by quite a bit.
 I recommend trying different levels of light.